OE-FET/numerical_laser_annealing/README.md

 # Numerical Simulation of laser annealed 1D stacks of materials
 ## Overview

-This repository contains matlab software to simulate the maximum temperature reached for a stack of materials.
-In the power point demonstrate we results from using the software to predict the required stack range
+This repository contains matlab software to simulate the maximum temperature reached when a stack of materials is pulsed with a laser.
+In the power point slide we demonstrate that the

-For example this software solved for the electromanetic by s abosroed energy (organe)
+### Solving electromagnetic wave equation

 ![Laser Pulse](https://github.com/OE-FET/numerical_laser_annealing/blob/master/imgs/wave_reflections.png)

 ### Generation of Pulse